arberx/summarize/README.md

 The project has a web interface that goes along with it, to run it please **clone** the repo and cd into the **summarize** directory:

-1) Activate a python2 virtual enviroment by (optional):
+1) Create and activate a python2 virtual enviroment by (optional):

 `virtualenv env --no-site-packages -p python`
+`source env/bin/activate`

 2) Install the summarize package: